-It’s been six years since Inquisition, and although we know Dragon Age 4 is in development, it’ll be a while before we see it.
-From the Dragon Age 4 release date to the teaser trailer to any news and rumors we could find, here’s everything we know about Dragon Age 4.
+It’s been over six years since Inquisition, and although we know Dragon Age: Dreadwolf is in development, it’ll be a while before we see it.
+From the release date to the teaser trailer to any news and rumors we could find, here’s everything we know about Dragon Age: Dreadwolf.

-We know Dragon Age 4 is in the works thanks to the 2018 Game Awards teaser and some concept art released just a few months ago (more on both in the following sections).
-It won’t be coming for a while, though.
-During the EA Q2 2020 earnings call, CFO and COO of EA Blake Jorgensen said the following: “You should assume that there is Dragon Age out there and we’ve talked about it publicly that it’s in the works, and it probably comes after fiscal ’22 … you should assume that it’s out there and plans are underway for that product as well as some other products.”
+We’ve known that Dragon Age: Dreadwolf is in the works thanks to the 2018 Game Awards teaser and some concept art, but we knew not to expect it for a while, though.
+During a 2020 EA earnings call, teh company’s Blake Jorgensen said the following: “You should assume that there is Dragon Age out there, and we’ve talked about it publicly that it’s in the works, and it probably comes after fiscal ’22 … you should assume that it’s out there and plans are underway for that product, as well as some other products.”

 We’re diving into some spoiler territory here, so if you’re interested in playing Dragon Age: Inquisition before the fourth entry in the series, skip ahead.
 The Dread Wolf in Dragon Age refers to the elven god Fen’Harel, with the “Dread Wolf” name showing up a lot during the Trespasser DLC for Inquisition.
 The lore is complex, to say the least, and users on Reddit have already started the long process of breaking down the trailer.
 In short, though, Solas, a companion in Inquisition, confesses to being Fen’Harel in the Trespasser DLC.
 He then explains the risks of the Inquisition becoming corrupt, before the Inquisitor is given a choice between stopping Solas or redeeming him.
 Solas also says the phrase, “I suspect you have questions.”